slembcke/slembcke.github.io/_posts/2021-08-04-SuperFastHardShadows.md

 For simple scenes, you can get away without having any sort of culling, but as your levels get larger you may need to consider it at some point.
 The obvious place to start is to make a list of which lights are visible onscreen.
 A bounds check is significantly cheaper than the multiple draw calls it takes to render a single light with shadows.
 Also, don't go crazy with spatial indexes here.
 For a list of hundreds of lights that will be updated and queried once per frame it can be hard to beat the raw, cache friendly performance of a boring packed array of bounds and a linear search.

 If your shadow geometry is all static, you'll almost definitely want to load it onto the GPU once and leave it there.
 Otherwise I would try and stick to batching all of the shadow geometry together each frame for simplicity.
 If you really need to cull it, try to do it coarsely.
 Break your static geometry into large chunks that can be copied quickly and simply.
-To determine which shadow casting objects are visible, take the union of the screen rect and the centers of all the visible lights.
+To determine which shadow casting objects are visible, take the union of the screen rect and the origins of all the visible lights.
 This rectangle will be a reasonable lower bound for anything that can cast shadows onto the screen.

 ![simple culling](/images/lighting-2d/simple-culling.svg)

-In the diagram above, objects A and B are inside the expanded rect and could cast visible shadows while object C cannot.
+In the diagram above, objects _A_ and _B_ are inside the expanded rect and could cast visible shadows while object _C_ cannot.
 There is no way to draw a line from a light through it and end up onscreen for it to cast a shadow.
 This rect is obviously not a tight bound though.
-For instance, even though object A is onscreen it's not close enough to a light to actually cast a visible shadow.
+For instance, even though object _A_ is onscreen it's not close enough to a light to actually cast a visible shadow.
 You don't need a perfect bound.
 A few false positives aren't that big of a problem.

 ## What about games that aren't quite 2D?